Why and how

 Driving outside of B.C.

-If you’re injured in a crash anywhere in Canada or the U.S., you’ll still be covered by all the care and recovery benefits under Enhanced Care, regardless of whether you caused the crash.
+If you’re injured in a crash anywhere in Canada or the U.S., you’re covered by all the care and recovery benefits under Enhanced Care, regardless of whether you caused the crash.
 However, you’ll need to remember that when you are driving outside of B.C., you are under the laws and regulations of that jurisdiction.
 So, if you are in a crash in another province or in an area of the U.S. where taking legal action on your claim is possible, you may be able to sue the at-fault driver there for compensation.

 Where else is this type of insurance being used?